raypeng/DGBDT/index.md

 Since there is no guarantee that the local information used to pick feature candidates for splitting actually included the globally best feature, the distributed voting scheme is an approximation.
-To make sure our implementation did not sacrifice accuracy for speed, we also measured the acuracy of our trained decision tree as we scaled the number of nodes.
+To make sure our implementation did not sacrifice accuracy for speed, we also measured the accuracy of our trained decision tree as we scaled the number of nodes.
 We also compared the accuracy of our distributed algorithm with a sequential scikit-learn implementation.